tahaz0656/sep10-freedom-project/prep/content.md

      * It has also enabled stereotactic radiosurgery (SRS) and stereotactic body radiation therapy (SBRT) treatments for the full range of tumor types.
      * The advanced motion synchronization technology eliminates the need to use uncomfortable patient restraints, or ask patients to hold their breath for example.
      * The CyberKnife System has more than two decades of clinical proof and has helped thousands of cancer patients.
+## EDP (Engineering Design Process)
+ I am currently on the researching the problem (step 2) and finding possible solutions (step 3) for my EDP (Engineering Design Process).